Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

 = 1.6 =
 * After plugin update go to mystickymenu plugin settings and save changes with desired value for a new parameters.
 Clear cache if some cache system used on your site.
-* Added: “Make visible when scroled” after number of pixels option.
+* Added: “Make visible when scrolled” after number of pixels option.
 * Fixed opacity 100 bug.